Mrfartam/ChessMobile/README.md

 # ChessMobile
 Ordinary chess is like a mobile game.
-The Chess file.py was not written by me.
-I have implemented only a shell for mobile devices in Python Kivy.
+The game's functionality was written in conjunction with https://github.com/DaniilSelin The visual is written in Python Kivy.